 - Preheat the oven to 350 degrees Fahrenheit and line a loaf pan with parchment paper to prevent sticking.

-- In a medium bowl, whisk together the eggs, maple syrup, oil, and vanilla extract.
+- In a medium bowl, whisk together the eggs, mashed banana, maple syrup, oil, and vanilla extract.

 - Place the shredded zucchini in a clean kitchen towel or several paper towels and squeeze out any excess moisture.
 Then stir the zucchini into the wet ingredients.